lurui0421/Causal-Feature-Selection-/README.md

 # CauseSel

-New covariate selection package for causal inference under construction.
+New covariate selection package for causal estimation.